drsanches/photobooth/readme.md

 - Use naming `expires` or `expiresAt`.
 Maybe rename `createdTime` to `created`
 - Test indexes and maybe add new
 - Fix error "host not found in upstream" if nginx started without app and elk
-- Support different login options (username/password and google both)
 - Initialize name and avatar from Google info
 - Delete expired fcm tokens
 - Return `expires` in fcm token controller
 - Remove IMAGE_SERVER_ADDRESS from requirements
-- Add new tables to the readme
 - Use one url for confirmation in controller

 ### Tests